 Evaluating the Role of Vegetation in Urban Fires

-LCI’s Edith de Guzman is conducting a rapid forensic assessment of the role of trees in fire dynamics within the Palisades Fire perimeter, in collaboration with partners from UC Davis, UC Agriculture & Natural Resources, and the USDA Forest Service.
+Edith B. de Guzman is conducting a rapid forensic assessment of the role of trees in fire dynamics within the Palisades Fire perimeter, in collaboration with partners from UC Davis, UC Agriculture & Natural Resources, and the USDA Forest Service.
+The results can inform rebuilding efforts and offer lessons for future events.
 The goals are to:

 1. Measure tree damage, loss, and mortality;